Turkey men's national basketball team: 2000s

 As the host country of the EuroBasket 2001, the Turkish national basketball team, led by coach Aydın Örs, reached the EuroBasket final for the first time in their history.
 Turkey defeated Croatia in the quarter-finals and Germany in the semis, before their showdown with FR Yugoslavia in the final.
 Turkey would ultimately lose the game {69–78}, finishing the Euros with the silver medal.
 Furthermore, Turkish stars İbrahim Kutluay scored 19 points in the final game, while Hidayet Türkoğlu was named to the All-Tournament team.
+The now-infamous march of the team, 12 Dev Adam by Athena was published the same year.

 Due to their surprising finish at EuroBasket 2001, Turkey qualified for their first appearance to the FIBA World Cup in 2002.
 Turkey, however, would accumulate just four wins against four defeats at the World Cup to finish the tournament in ninth.

 At the EuroBasket 2003, Turkey reached the second round where they got eliminated by Serbia and Montenegro.

 Turkey qualified for the EuroBasket 2005 held in Serbia and Montenegro, but lost to Lithuania (87–75) and Croatia (80–67), defeating only Bulgaria (94–89) in the preliminary round.
 This win brought Turkey to the knock-out stage, where Germany eliminated the team 66–57.
 Turkey ended the tournament with a 9–12 rank.

 Turkey was awarded one of the four wild cards by FIBA for the qualification to the 2006 FIBA World Cup in Japan.

 The Turkish squad completed the preliminary round in Group C in second place behind the Greek team, and was entitled to play in the Round of 16.
 There the team defeated Slovenia 90–84, to advance into the quarter-finals of the World Cup for the first time in their history.
 However, In the quarter-finals, Turkey lost to Argentina, and was relegated to the classification round.
 There, Turkey would go on to defeat Lithuania once again, before losing to France to finish the tournament in sixth place.